tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ![](https://main.qcloudimg.com/raw/09a7051aa40b18e60119faad715605bd.png)

-The storage capacity, number of requests and data retrieval are billed on a **monthly** basis.
-The billing is done between the third and fifth day of each month.
-During this time, the previous month's fee is calculated to generate the bill.
+Storage capacity, number of requests and data retrieval are billed on a **monthly** basis.
+Every month between the 3rd and 5th day, previous month's bill will be generated.

 The data traffic is billed on a **daily** basis.
 The previous day’s fee is calculated to generate the bill.